lightscript/lightscript.org/pages/docs/docs.md

 Integration with the Flow typechecker has **not been built yet**, so while you can annotate your types, they will not yet be statically checked.
+This is blocking on [Flow accepting an AST as input](https://github.com/facebook/flow/issues/1515).
-As a stopgap, the `babel-preset-lightscript` includes [tcomb](https://github.com/gcanti/babel-plugin-tcomb), which provides runtime typechecks.
+As a stopgap, the `babel-preset-lightscript` may include [tcomb](https://github.com/gcanti/babel-plugin-tcomb), which provides runtime typechecks.

 Note that, unlike in JavaScript, the `:` cannot be followed by a newline.